 What is The audition process?

-Auditions for "Anastasia The Broadway Musical” will be done in a group.
+Auditions for "It Runs In The Family” will be done in a group.
 Please arrive early to the audition to fill out an audition form.
-The audition with be divided into a singing portion, a dance portion and script reading portion.
-During the singing portion, we will conduct a short vocal warm up.
-Each audition candidate will perform a short audition song selection.
-A speaker will be available for you to connect to, to play any audio accompaniment.
-Please choose a 30 second excerpt from a song of your choice for your audition selection.
-During the dance portion, you will be taught a short, simple dance routine while being observed by the audition panel.
-This show has many dance sequences, so this will allow us to see how you physically move.
+The audition may include some short warm-ups, exercises, walking, and improv/acting games.
+Afterwards, we will do cold readings of the script.
 During the script reading portion, you and others in your audition group will be asked to read selected material and perform the scene.
 You may be asked to read for multiple parts or multiple times.
 You may be asked to read a part that is not included among your preferred roles.
 Everyone from the group will have a chance to read.
 Script pages will be provided for you during this time to read from.

 What do I need to prepare for the audition?